1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Kol'tsov.md

 [^2]:(Medvedev and Lerner, p.
 49)

 [^3]:“Kol’tsov’s work on “Hereditary  molecules,” published in 1935 in the journal Nauka i Zhizn\  anticipated many current discoveries.”
 (Medvedev and Lerner, p.
 79)

+[^4]:“the  Pravda article implied “resemblances” between the scientific  work of Kol’tsov and that of the “fascist thug Lenz.”
+Berg  was similarly attacked on the basis of his long-forgotten book,  Nomogenesis, published in 1922.5”  (Medvedev and Lerner, p.
+80)